browserup/browserup-proxy/README.md

 BrowserMob Proxy is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.

-The latest version of BrowserMobProxy is 2.1.0-beta-4.
-It is the second release that supports the [new BrowserMobProxy interface](#new-browsermobproxy-api), and the second release [powered by LittleProxy](#littleproxy-support).
-We highly recommend that you use  2.1.0-beta-4 instead of the [previous 2.0.0 release](https://github.com/lightbody/browsermob-proxy/tree/2.0).
+The latest version of BrowserMobProxy is 2.1.0-beta-5.
+It is the latest release that supports the [new BrowserMobProxy interface](#new-browsermobproxy-api), and the second release [powered by LittleProxy](#littleproxy-support).
+We highly recommend that you use  2.1.0-beta-5 instead of the [previous 2.0.0 release](https://github.com/lightbody/browsermob-proxy/tree/2.0).

 To use BrowserMob Proxy in your tests, add the `browsermob-core-littleproxy` dependency to your pom:
 ```xml